BluestoneInstitute/sql_training/sql_module_3.md

 Oracle defines a database as:

-“An organized collection of structured information, or data, typically stored electronically in a computer system.
+> An organized collection of structured information, or data, typically stored electronically in a computer system.
 A database is usually controlled by a database management system (DBMS).
 Together, the data and the DBMS, along with the applications that are associated with them, are referred to as a database system, often shortened to just database.

-“Data within the most common types of databases in operation today is typically modeled in rows and columns in a series of tables to make processing and data querying efficient.
+> Data within the most common types of databases in operation today is typically modeled in rows and columns in a series of tables to make processing and data querying efficient.
 The data can then be easily accessed, managed, modified, updated, controlled, and organized.
-Most databases use structured query language (SQL) for writing and querying data.”
+Most databases use structured query language (SQL) for writing and querying data.

 ##### Source: “What is a Database,” https://www.oracle.com/database/what-is-database/

 ## What is a Relational Database?
 A relational database is a special class of database.
 Oracle defines a relational database as:

-“A relational database is a type of database that stores and provides access to data points that are related to one another.
+> A relational database is a type of database that stores and provides access to data points that are related to one another.
 Relational databases are based on the relational model, an intuitive, straightforward way of representing data in tables.
 In a relational database, each row in the table is a record with a unique ID called the key.
-The columns of the table hold attributes of the data, and each record usually has a value for each attribute, making it easy to establish the relationships among data points.”
+The columns of the table hold attributes of the data, and each record usually has a value for each attribute, making it easy to establish the relationships among data points.

 ##### Source: “What is a Relational Database (RDBMS),” https://www.oracle.com/database/what-is-a-relational-database/.